-If your provider was required to give you an ABN but didn't, in most cases, your provider must pay you back what you paid for the item or service.
+If your provider was required to give you an ABN but didn't, in most cases, your provider must give you a refund for what you paid for the item or service.

 Where can I get more information about appeals and ABNs?